 Breast Reconstruction can be an exceptionally rewarding and empowering option for women who receive a Mastectomy as part of their battle to beat breast cancer.
 There are several different techniques that can be employed to rebuild the breast mound following Mastectomy, each of which can help restore a normal shape, size, and overall appearance to the breast(s).
-At our practice, board-certified plastic surgeons Stafford Broumand, MD offers implant reconstruction, fat grafting, and DIEP flap breast reconstruction.
+At our practice, board-certified plastic surgeon Stafford Broumand, MD offers implant reconstruction, fat grafting, and DIEP flap breast reconstruction.
 He will work closely with you to customize an approach that most effectively achieves an ideal outcome based on your unique needs and desires.

 Frequently Asked Questions

 Following a mastectomy or trauma to the breasts, breast reconstruction may be able to help:

 -Rebuild the breast(s) using an implant and/or the patient’s own tissues

 -Restore one or both breasts to their pre-mastectomy size and form

 -Enhance the shape, size, and/or symmetry of the breasts